Alireza-Motazedian/Dockerized_LSTM/README.md

 You should see the expected output (for example, "hi").

-### 4.11.
+## 4.11.
 Step 11: Work with Jupyter Notebooks in VS Code

 - Open 01_data_exploration.ipynb in VS Code.
 - In the top-right corner of the notebook, you should see a kernel with the same name as your project.
-If not, click the `Select Kerne`l button and choose the `Jupyter kernel` option.
+If not, click the `Select Kernel` button and choose the `Jupyter kernel` option.
 This will display a kernel with your project's name and the Python kernel specified in the Dockerfile.
 The libraries from the `requirements.txt` file, installed in the Docker container, will be automatically available for use.
 - You can now run and edit cells within the container.

-### 4.12.
+## 4.12.
 Step 12: Stop and remove the container

 ```
 docker-compose down
 ```

-### 4.13.
+## 4.13.
 Note 1: Jupyter on browser

 See localhost:8888/tree?

-### 4.14.
+## 4.14.
 Note2: Keeping Your Environment Up-to-Date

 - To rebuild your container with any changes, run on your host: